sui-foundation/sui-move-intro-course/unit-four/lessons/4_marketplace_contract.md

     }
 ```

-_Quiz: why do we not need to use [capability](../../unit-two/lessons/6_capability_design_pattern.md) based access control under this marketplace design?
-Can we add capability design pattern here?
-What property would that give to the marketplace?
+_Quiz: why do we not need to use [Capability](../../unit-two/lessons/6_capability_design_pattern.md) based access control under this marketplace design?
+Can we implement capability design pattern here?
+What property would that give to the marketplace?_

 ## Full Contract